Top 7 Things to do in Cottonwood, Arizona

 Jerome, Arizona

 The most heavily touristed town in this area by far is Sedona.
 It started as a small artist colony and has stayed true to its roots with galleries all over.
-But, it has gotten quite built up so it feels like less of a small town now.
+But it has gotten quite built up, so it feels less like a small town now.

-There are some fun areas to walk around for galleries and boutique shops like the Tlaquepaque area.
-You’ll find these as well as some great little restaurants.
-It’s a quaint spot and a hat tip to the market area of the same name in Mexico.
+There are some fun areas to walk around, such as the Tlaquepaque area, which has galleries, boutique shops, and some great little restaurants.
+It’s a quaint spot that pays homage to the market area of the same name in Mexico.

 You May Also Like The Best Day Trips from Phoenix